3 ways to prove the ROI of HR

-Now that we have a framework to start building a business case, it’s important to identify the areas where HR can have an impact.
-As we mentioned above, HRWins found that there are five specific areas where HR can have the most impact on ROI: turnover, productivity, onboarding, absenteeism, and D&I. Below, we share strategies that will allow HR to take action in these five areas.
+Now that we have a framework to start building a business case, it’s essential to identify the areas where HR can have an impact.
+As we mentioned above, HRWins found that there are five areas where HR can have the most impact on ROI: turnover, productivity, onboarding, absenteeism, and DEI.
+Below, we share strategies that will allow HR to take action in these five areas.

 1. Empower your managers

-While company culture is established and reinforced by leaders, engagement happens between managers and their workers.
-Managers are not only known to have a significant influence on culture but they’ve also been found to be the main determining force when it comes to the way organizations and employees respond to challenges.
-This powerful influence by managers can have a direct impact on everything from productivity to absenteeism.
+While company culture is established and reinforced by leaders, managers are the ones to build engagement with their workers.
+Managers are not only known to have a significant influence on culture but have also been found to be the main determining force when it comes to how organizations and employees respond to challenges.
+This powerful influence by managers can directly impact everything from productivity to absenteeism.

 Despite this, the same HRWins study found that 51% of managers only spend three hours or less on people-related issues, with 37% spending one hour or less.
-This means that more HR teams need to focus on providing support and empowering managers to champion the company culture, drive people-focused initiatives, and build meaningful relationships with their employees.
+This means that more HR teams need to provide support and empower managers to champion the company culture, drive people-focused initiatives, and build meaningful relationships with their employees.

 2. Implement active listening strategies

 This approach can help to identify issues early and often.
-For instance, if HR leaders can identify early on that their employees are unhappy with what the company promised in terms of D&I efforts and what they’re actually delivering, they can proactively address this gap and potentially mitigate turnover or disengagement.
+For instance, if HR leaders identify that their employees are unhappy with what the company promised regarding DEI efforts and what they’re delivering, they can proactively address this gap and potentially mitigate turnover or disengagement.

-Active listening strategies also allow HR to continuously adjust their goals, initiatives, and programs as needed instead of blindly committing to a KPI that becomes irrelevant at the end of the quarter.
-This is especially true when the business is going through challenging times or is in the midst of a crisis.
+Active listening strategies also allow HR to adjust their goals, initiatives, and programs as needed instead of thoughtlessly committing to a KPI that becomes irrelevant at the end of the quarter.
+This is especially true when the business is going through challenging times or in a crisis.